 The Shelby Fire and Police Department encourages all of citizens to use all resources including TV, radio and internet to keep up to date during hazardous weather situations!

-On October 14, 2014, the City of Shelby contracted with Community EMS ambulance service for primary transport.
-Shelby Fire uses its ambulance for all medical squad calls and secondary transport.
+The City of Shelby contracted with Community EMS ambulance service for primary transport.
+Shelby Fire uses its ambulances for all 911 calls and secondary transport.

 • Fire: 47